The stages of labour

 Find a position

 It will be a balance of which position you prefer and which will make labour easier for you.
 Gravity can be very helpful in labour and being upright can help speed labour along and relieve back pain.
 You might want to stand, sit on a birth stool or ball, kneel or squat (although squatting may feel difficult if you are not used to it).

 If you are very tired, you might be more comfortable lying on your side rather than propped up with pillows.
 This is also a better position for your baby.
-If you’ve had backache in labour, kneeling on all fours might be helpful.
-It’s up to you.
+If you have had backache in labour, kneeling on all fours might be helpful.
 It can help if you have tried out some of these positions beforehand.

 You may be able to find some examples of comfortable positions here.

 The third stage - when the placenta comes out